Best Hiking Sandals

 Actually, check out this page for instructions on adjusting your Xero Shoes for a proper fit.

 More important than how you wear them, it’s where you wear them.

 And the answer for that is, anywhere you can think of.
 Just enjoy.
 We have people who are doing everything from walking and running to skydiving, Crossfit, kayaking, paddling, standup paddle boarding, even yoga. some people refer to these as a portable yoga mat that everywhere you go you have a yoga mat right underneath your feet, and there are some great videos of people doing yoga in Xero Shoes in these beautiful, beautiful natural environments.

-So I hope that’s helpful.
-I can’t wait to hear what you experience with your hikes and your travels, and I hope you’re doing it by Feeling the Freedom, Feeling the Fun, and Feeling the World in Xero Shoes.
+I hope that’s helpful.
+I can’t wait to hear what you experience with your hikes and your travels, and I hope you decide to Live Life Feet First in Xero Shoes.